Skip to main content

 Commencement of compulsory school attendance

-A pupil satisfies the requirement for compulsory school attendance in what is termed the catchment school (spádová škola) (the basic school located in the territory where a child has its place of permanent residence) or – if the parents or guardians decide otherwise – in another school.
+A pupil satisfies the requirement for compulsory school attendance in what is termed the catchment school (spádová škola) (the basic school located in the territory where a child has its place of permanent residence) or – if the parents or legal representatives decide otherwise – in another school.
 The list of children for whom the given school is the catchment school is provided by the municipal authority of the municipality on the territory of which the school district of the basic school lies sufficient time before the date for registration.
 The head of the catchment school has to preferentially accept pupils with permanent residence in the relevant school district, up to the number of pupils set in the School Register.
 If the child is accepted to a school other than the catchment school, according to the Act the school head should announce this fact to the school head of the catchment school by, at the latest, the end of May of the year in which the child has to start compulsory school attendance.

-A child who turns six in the period between September and June of a given school year can be enrolled in compulsory school attendance early at the request of the parent or guardian if the child is sufficiently physically and mentally mature.
+A child who turns six in the period between September and June of a given school year can be enrolled in compulsory school attendance early at the request of the parent or legal representative if the child is sufficiently physically and mentally mature.
 The precondition for admission is a recommendation from the school guidance facility.
 In the case of children born in the period between January and the end of June an expert opinion of a specialist (e.g. a neurologist or paediatrician) is also necessary.
 In 2022/23, 700 children were admitted to compulsory school attendance early.

-If, on reaching the age of six, the child is not physically or mentally ready and if the parent or guardian so requests (by 31st May), the school head may postpone the start of compulsory schooling by one year provided that the request is supplemented by a recommendation from the school guidance facility and a specialist physician or a psychologist.
+If, on reaching the age of six, the child is not physically or mentally ready and if the parent or legal representative so requests (by 31st May), the school head may postpone the start of compulsory schooling by one year provided that the request is supplemented by a recommendation from the school guidance facility and a specialist physician or a psychologist.
 Starting school can be postponed at most to the beginning of the school year in which the child turns eight.
-If the school head makes a decision about the postponement of the commencement of compulsory school education, he/she must inform the parent or guardian about the obligation to ensure the child's compulsory pre-primary education and possible ways of fulfilling this requirement.
+If the school head makes a decision about the postponement of the commencement of compulsory school education, he/she must inform the parent or legal representative about the obligation to ensure the child's compulsory pre-primary education and possible ways of fulfilling this requirement.
 In 2022/23, compulsory school attendance was postponed for 29 311 children.
 (Source of the data: Ministry of Education, Youth and Sports.)

-If, during the first half of the first year of school attendance, the pupil shows insufficient physical and mental maturity, the school head may, with the consent of the pupil's parents or guardians, additionally postpone the start of the compulsory schooling to the next year (this also includes pupils starting their compulsory schooling after already having received a postponement).
+If, during the first half of the first year of school attendance, the pupil shows insufficient physical and mental maturity, the school head may, with the consent of the pupil's parents or legal representative, additionally postpone the start of the compulsory schooling to the next year (this also includes pupils starting their compulsory schooling after already having received a postponement).

 Completion of compulsory school attendance